codetriplett/stew/README.md

 <p>String compared against another propery: {string value.}</>
 ```

-## Styles
+## Resources
-Set a style attribute on the root tag of your component to define a stylesheet.
-That stylesheet will be automatically be loaded on any page where your component is included.
-The name of that file will be also be added as a class on your component.
+Set a style or script attribute on the root tag of your component to define a stylesheet or supporting JavaScript.
+Those resources will be automatically loaded on any page where your component is included.
+The filename of any stylesheets will also be added as classes on your component.
 Multiple paths can be defined by separating them with a space.
+Scripts are used for defining custom actions described in that section of this documentation.
 ```html
 <div style="css/page css/component">...</>
 ```